Best Sales Methodology for SaaS: 5 Sales Models to Drive Long-Term Growth

 First, your team needs to know who they’re looking for—which means you need to build a data-backed ideal customer profile.

-Next, using that profile, reps do research to find the right accounts and identify key stakeholders to reach out to.
+Using that profile, sales reps should research to find the right accounts and identify key stakeholders to reach out to.

 Then, it’s time for cold outreach—this might include: